UPDATE: Saint John police officer sexually abused over 260 children, investigators suspect

-TORONTO – A New Brunswick police officer is suspected of sexually abusing at least 260 children over the course of nearly three decades dating back to the late 1950s, Canadian investigators said Monday.
+TORONTO – A New Brunswick police officer is suspected of sexually abusing at least 260 children over the course of nearly three decades dating back to the late 1950s.

 After decades of secrecy, private investigators and Saint John, N.B. officials say that a lone police officer, Sgt.
 Kenneth Estabrooks, was behind a massive child abuse scandal that targeted vulnerable children for at least 25 years.